paulkarpenko/us-code-ui/uscode/title-34-crime-control-and-law-enforcement/chapter-403-criminal-justice-identification-information-and-communication.md

 **(c) Authority of FBI under Departments of State, Justice, and Commerce, the Judiciary, and Related Agencies Appropriation Act, 1973** Nothing in the Compact shall be construed to affect the authority of the FBI under the Departments of State, Justice, and Commerce, the Judiciary, and Related Agencies Appropriation Act, 1973 (Public Law 92–544 (86 Stat.
 1115)).

-**(d) Federal Advisory Committee Act** The Council shall not be considered to be a Federal advisory committee for purposes of the Federal Advisory Committee Act (5 U.S.C.
-App.).
+**(d) Chapter 10 of title 5** The Council shall not be considered to be a Federal advisory committee for purposes of chapter 10 of title 5.

 **(e) Members of Council not Federal officers or employees** Members of the Council (other than a member from the FBI or any at-large member who may be a Federal official or employee) shall not, by virtue of such membership, be deemed—